CosmoLike/cocoa/README.md

         export MINICONDA_INSTALLATION=1
         #export MANUAL_INSTALLATION=1

-The user must uncomment the appropriate key (here, we assume `MINICONDA_INSTALLATION` which is the default option), and then type the following command
+The user must uncomment the appropriate key, and then type the following command

         $(cocoapy38) cd ./Cocoa/
         $(cocoapy38) source setup_cocoa_installation_packages

 The script `setup_cocoa_installation_packages` decompresses the data files, which only takes a few minutes, and installs any remaining necessary packages.

+Finally, type

+        $(cocoapy38) source compile_external_modules

+to compile CAMB, Planck and Polychord.
+If the user wants to compile only a subset of these packages, then refer to the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separatelly](#appendix_compile_separatelly).

+:warning: **Warning** :warning: We have a limited monthly quota in bandwidth for Git LFS files, and therefore we ask users to use good judgment in the number of times they clone files from Cocoa's main repository.

+:books: **expert** :books: Cocoa developers should drop the shallow clone option `--depth 1`; they should also authenticate to GitHub via ssh keys and use the command instead.

+        $(cocoapy38) git clone git@github.com:CosmoLike/cocoa.git cocoa

+        $(cocoapy38) cd ./cocoa/

-Typical package installation time ranges, depending on the installation method, from a few minutes (installation via Conda) to ~1/2 hour (installation via Cocoa's internal cache).
-It is important to note that our scripts never install packages on `$HOME/.local`.
+:books: **expert** :books:  It is important to note that our scripts never install packages on `$HOME/.local`.
 All requirements for Cocoa are installed at

         Cocoa/.local/bin
         Cocoa/.local/include